Sourcecheck

 How to setup Sourcecheck properly

 The most critical aspect of setting up Sourcecheck is to select good quality time sources.
 If you select multiple time sources that are outside of your control, are unreliable and cannot be trusted then you have given these sources the ability to invalidate your primary source.
 So it is always recommended that you use only your own corporate or internal time sources (no public NTP servers).
-More is always better in this case since Sourcecheck can do some cross-checks with only two sources but three or more are necessary for full validation.
+Sourcecheck requires at least three sources, but more is better.
 In general we recommend 5 sources for a proper configuration.

 When all time sources are within a certain threshold (configurable, see ‘Tuning’ below) then they are all declared to be ‘valid’ and Sourcecheck will not invalidate any of them.
 The Sourcecheck threshold setting avoids spurious source changes where all time sources are accurate within a reasonable margin of error (perhaps a few hundred nanoseconds on a decent network).
 In general it’s not necessary to adjust the default value (30 microseconds) but it can be increased to allow inclusion of lower quality sources in the cross-check.
 For example, a known-high jitter network link or a poor quality time source that has a known quality can be used in with Sourcecheck by adjusting the threshold.